 A “Benefit Corporation” is a business.
 A real, operating business with clients, employees, expenses, income… the whole kit and caboodle.

-The difference between a B Corporation and a regular corporation, which are both for-profit organizations, is that social impact acts as a stakeholder in their business.
+The difference between a B Corporation and a regular corporation, which are both for-profit organizations, is that social impact acts are a stakeholder in their business.
 This means business efforts are measured by the positive impact on society, as much as they are on traditional business KPIs.
 Social impact is the most significant performance indicator.

 In order to operate as a B Corporation, businesses are subject to a lengthy application process to validate that your organization truly is invested in benefitting the greater good of society.